McDonald's: Ray Kroc

 The present corporation credits its founding to franchised businessman Ray Kroc on April 15, 1955.
-This was the ninth opened McDonald's restaurant overall, although this location was destroyed in 1984 after the San Ysidro McDonald's massacre.
+This was the ninth opened McDonald's restaurant overall, although this location was demolished in 1984.
 Kroc was recorded as being an aggressive business partner, driving the McDonald brothers out of the industry.

 Kroc and the McDonald brothers fought for control of the business, as documented in Kroc's autobiography.
 In 1961, he purchased the McDonald brothers' equity in the company and began the company's worldwide reach.
 The sale cost Kroc $2.7 million (worth almost $ in the current day).
 The San Bernardino restaurant was eventually torn down in 1971, and the site was sold to the Juan Pollo chain in 1998.
 This area serves as headquarters for the Juan Pollo chain, and a McDonald's and Route 66 museum.
 With the expansion of McDonald's into many international markets, the company has become a symbol of globalization and the spread of the American way of life.

 Changes

-In 1994, McDonald's banned smoking at the 1,400 locations it wholly owned.
+In 1994, McDonald's banned smoking at the 1,400 United States locations it wholly owned.